Dukinfield: Sport

 Dukinfield Cricket Club, founded in 1870, is a member of the Lancashire County League.
-For several seasons, Paul Turner was the club's "professional" player, leaving at the end of the 2005 season.
-In 2015, the club signed Marty Kain (New Zealand) and Chris Marrow (South Africa).
-Martin Vidler is the club's youth coach.

 Dukinfield Rugby Union Football Club currently plays in the South Lancashire & Cheshire 2 League of the Northern Division.
 The club plays its home games at Blocksages Playing Fields and is one of the oldest rugby teams from the historic county of Cheshire, having been founded in 1880.
 During the late 1990s and early 2000s, Mike Ford was head coach gaining 2 league promotions in 3 seasons.
-He left Dukinfield RUFC for a brief spell at Oldham RUFC but then left to take over as Defensive coordinator of Ireland (January 2002 – September 2005).
-In September 2004, he started working as Defence and Skills coach at Saracens in the Guinness Premiership before taking over as head coach.
-He had a spell as the defence coach of the England national rugby union team and is now head coach at the Belgian national side.

 Dukinfield Town AFC, founded in 1948, plays in the Bridgewater Office Supplies Manchester League and has a ground at Blocksage's Playing Fields, Birch Lane, next to Dukinfield Rugby Club.
 Dukinfield Town were winners of the Manchester Senior Cup in 1971, the final was played at Maine Road.
 Manchester Senior Cup archive.

-It is the home of Dukinfield Central Bowling Club who play in the Tameside Mens Crown Green Bowling League and have won the premier division title in 2011, 2012, 2016, 2017, 2018 and 2019.
+It is the home of Dukinfield Central Bowling Club, which plays in the Tameside Men's Crown Green Bowling League and won the premier division title six times in the 2010s.